 In the early '50's the first wave of 3-D comics hit the newsstands followed by a wave of 3-D movies in theaters.
 Viewers would often be seen wearing red and green glasses.
 In reality the "red/green" glasses were necessary for viewing publications; but for higher quality movie viewing some theaters used "polarized" glasses which appear to be slightly gray tinted sunglasses.
 Polarized glasses permit a full range of viewable true color whereas the red/green glasses cause color distortion.
 Today's theaters and IMAX use the latest high tech polarization methods for 3-D presentations.

-3-D PC monitors and home theater TV's are now commonplace; this brings PC gaming and the home theater experience to a new level.
-And with the use of a low-cost viewing device it is now possible to view bright, full color 3-D images on iPhones and iPods (3G and 4G).
-All of these options also help to provide businesses ways to more effectively promote products.
+3-D PC monitors and 3-D home theater TV's became popular during 2000-2012; this brought PC gaming and the home theater experience to a new level.
+And with the use of a low-cost viewing device it is now possible to view bright, full color 3-D images on iPhones and iPods.
+All of these options also help to provide businesses ways to more effectively promote their products.